 • OR-93 is a young collared male from the White River Pack in western Oregon, which is the first wolf family to make a home in the Cascades of northern Oregon in recent years.

-• OR-93 is the first known member of the White River Pack to disperse into California, increasing the genetic diversity of wolves in California.
-Images of OR-93 were captured by trail cameras deployed by Defenders of Wildlife in late 2019, and he was subsequently collared by Oregon Department of Fish and Wildlife in June 2020.
+• OR-93 is the first known member of the White River Pack to disperse into California, increasing the genetic diversity of wolves in the state.
+The White River Pack is a relatively new pack in Oregon, first formed in 2018 and images of pack members were captured by trail cameras deployed by Defenders of Wildlife in 2019.
+OR-93 was collared by Oregon Department of Fish and Wildlife in June 2020.

 • While gray wolves were officially delisted from the federal Endangered Species Act in January 2021, removing protections for the species throughout the Lower 48, wolves remain protected under the California Endangered Species Act.